 Times Tales Animated DVD & Printable Worksheets

 Times Tales teaches kids the upper times tables without rote memorization.
 Students can simply follow along with the entertaining story.
 As they progress, they’ll be guided into associating the stories they’ve learned with real math.
-You can always find the Times Tales DVD at a discount on Educents.com!
+You can find the Times Tales DVD here.

 Times Tales Downloadable Videos & Printable Worksheets